vacp2p/rfc/content/docs/rfcs/56/README.md

 For group chats based on [55/STATUS-1TO1-CHAT](/spec/55), the key exchange mechanism MUST be X3DH, as described in [53/WAKU2-X3DH](/spec/53/).

-However, this method does not scale as the number of peers increases, for the following reasons -
+However, this method does not scale as the number of participants increases, for the following reasons -
-1. The number of messages sent over the network increases as the number of peers increases.
+1. The number of messages sent over the network increases with the number of participants.
-2. Handling the X3DH key exchange for each peer is computationally expensive.
+2. Handling the X3DH key exchange for each participant is computationally expensive.

 Having multicast channels reduces the overhead of a group chat based on 1:1 chat.
-Additionally, if all the peers have a shared key, then the number of messages sent over the network is reduced to one per message.
+Additionally, if all the participants of the group chat have a shared key, then the number of messages sent over the network is reduced to one per message.

+# Terminology

+- **Community**: A group of peers that can communicate with each other.
+- **Member**: A peer that is part of a community.
+- **Admin**: A member that has administrative privileges.
+Used interchangeably with "owner".
+- **Channel**: A designated subtopic for a community.
+Used interchangeably with "chat".

 # Design Requirements